The 9 Best Anti-Inflammatory Supplements of 2023 | Supplements to Reduce Inflammation in the Body

 5. Vitamin C

-A list about supplements to reduce inflammation in the body would not be complete without Vitamin C. It’s one of the best anti inflammatory vitamins of all time as it acts as an immune-boosting antioxidant, it can help our body better metabolize cholesterol and enhance iron absorption to name a few.
-Plus, we cannot synthesize Vitamin C on our own so it is critical to obtain from food and sometimes supplementation.
+A list of supplements to reduce inflammation in the body would not be complete without Vitamin C. It’s one of the best anti-inflammatory vitamins of all time as it acts as an immune-boosting antioxidant; it can help our body better metabolize cholesterol and enhance iron absorption to name a few.
+Plus, we cannot synthesize Vitamin C on our own, so it is critical to obtain it from food and sometimes supplementation.

 Perhaps the most exciting part of all is that most don’t realize that adequate Vitamin C intake can be advantageous for sport.